The Ultimate Guide to Credit Cards

 How Do I Choose the Right Card For Me?

 This review is a good starting place for making your choice.
-All the cards we’ve reviewed allow you to prequalify without hurting your credit score.
+Some of the cards we’ve reviewed allow you to prequalify without hurting your credit score.
 This gives you the opportunity to pre-apply for multiple cards and eliminate the issuers that turn you down while pursuing the cards for which you successfully prequalify.

 While most of these cards share a lot of similarities, there are a few factors for you to evaluate when choosing a card: